A Latina for the Supreme Court

 President Obama, it’s time to make history once again.
 It’s the right thing to do, the right time to do it and the right Latina is waiting.

 Cristina Lopez is president of the National Hispana Leadership Institute (www.nhli.org), a national leadership development organization focused on Latina leaders.
-She can be reached at pmproj [at] progressive [dot] org.
+This column was produced for the Progressive Media Project, which is run by The Progressive magazine, and distributed by the Tribune News Service.